 There are two ways to manage the encryption credentials: with Key Files or Passphrases:

-Manually download a copy of the pool’s inherited and non-inherited encrypted dataset keyfiles by opening the pool settings menu and selecting Export Dataset Keys.
+Manually download a copy of the inherited and non-inherited encrypted dataset keyfiles for the pool by opening the pool settings menu and selecting Export Dataset Keys.
 Enter the root password and click the CONTINUE button.

-To manually download a back up of a single dataset’s keyfile, click the dataset more_vert and select Export Key.
+To manually download a back up of a single keyfile for the dataset, click the dataset more_vert and select Export Key.
 Enter the root password and click the CONTINUE button.
 Click the DOWNLOAD KEY button.

 To change the key, click the dataset more_vert and Encryption Options.